Project Terms & Conditions

 11. INTELLECTUAL PROPERTY RIGHTS

-11.1 As between the Client and Digital Impact, all Intellectual Property Rights and all other rights in the Deliverables shall be owned by the client.
+11.1 As between the Client and Digital Impact, all Intellectual Property Rights and all other rights in the Deliverables shall be owned by Digital Impact and will be transferred to the client once all project deliverables have been delivered.
 Any Pre-existing Materials created by Digital Impact shall be owned by Digital Impact.
 Subject to condition 11.2, Digital Impact licenses all Pre-existing Materials rights to the Client free of charge and on a non-exclusive, worldwide basis to such extent as is necessary to enable the Client to make reasonable use of the Deliverables and the Services.

 11.2 The Client acknowledges that, where Digital Impact does not own any Pre-existing Materials, the Client’s use of rights in Pre-existing Materials is conditional on Digital Impact obtaining a written licence (or sub-licence) from the relevant licensor or licensors on such terms as will entitle Digital Impact to license such rights to the Client.